Frans Krajcberg

 Frans Krajcberg (12 April 1921 – 15 November 2017) was a Polish-born Brazilian painter, sculptor, engraver and photographer.
+Krajcberg found peace after World War II through nature, and after moving to São Paulo in 1948 his connection with the natural world drove him to use mixed-medium art for environmental activism from the 1960s onward.
 Known for his environmental activism, Krajcberg denounced the destruction of the Brazilian forests, using materials such as burnt wood from illegal forest fires in his artworks.

 Biography

 A Polish Jew, Krajcberg was born in Kozienice in 1921.
-He fought in the Polish Army during World War II.
+His family died or disappeared in The Holocaust.
+He was arrested at the age of 13 during this time, but escaped to join the Russian army in World War II.
+Upon being hospitalized at a station in Minsk, he began painting while in recovery.
+He fought in the Polish Army during World War II as an officer from 1941-1945.
 After the war, Krajcberg sought refuge in the Soviet Union, where he studied engineering and art at the Leningrad State University.
 He then studied in Germany at the State Academy of Fine Arts Stuttgart, where he was a student of Willi Baumeister.
-Krajcberg came to Brazil in 1948 and participated in the eighth São Paulo Biennial in 1951.
-During the 1940s he produced abstract art.
+Krajcberg came to Brazil in 1948 and participated in the first São Paulo Biennial in 1951.
+During the 1940s and 1950s he produced abstract art.
 From 1948 to 1954 he traveled between Paris, Ibiza and Rio de Janeiro, where he made his first nature-based art works.

 In 1956, Krajcberg moved to Rio de Janeiro, where he shared a studio with the sculptor Franz Weissmann.
+With little money to his name, he began his career in Rio de Janeiro, starting his involvement in the art community through working at the Museum of Modern Art there.
 He became a naturalized Brazilian the following year.
+After a period of moving between Spain and France from 1958-1962 and working with Japanese paper, he returned to Brazil.
+He began a period of working in a cave in Pico de Itabirito, Minas Gerais with this Japanese paper to record imprints of the rocks, and also used minerals found there as natural pigments for paint.
 In 1964, Krajcberg made his first sculptures with cedar wood.
 He made several trips to the Amazon Forest and Pantanal, photographing and documenting deforestation, as well as gathering materials for his works, like roots and charred tree trunks.
-In the 1970s his burnt wood sculptures received international attention.

-Sítio Natura

-Krajcberg lived in the south of Bahia from 1972 on, where he kept his studio on the Sítio Natura farm in Nova Viçosa.